 3. How much risk is right for you?

-Risk tolerance is one of the legs of a personal retirement strategy.
+Risk tolerance is one of the components of a personal retirement strategy.
 You’ll want to be comfortable with your investments while ensuring they work as hard as they can.

 If you prefer having most of your money in cash and investments with lower volatility, you may be actually taking more risk – the risk you do not achieve enough growth to reach your long-term retirement goal.
 We can help you develop a portfolio that balances your long-term goals with your tolerance for risk.